Skip to content

 How do I find what oil my car takes?

 Pick your year, make, and model above.
-For cars we've confirmed, you get the recommended viscosity grade and the exact oil capacity, each cross-checked against the OEM owner's manual plus an independent source.
-The ultimate source of truth is your owner's manual — the grade is also printed on the oil filler cap on top of the engine.
+For cars we've confirmed, you get the recommended viscosity grade, cross-checked against the OEM owner's manual plus an independent source.
+We deliberately do not print a quart figure: capacities vary by engine, and the dipstick is a better measure than any number because it accounts for how much actually drained out.
+Your manual's fluids and capacities section gives the figure, and the grade is also printed on the oil filler cap on top of the engine.

 Does the oil capacity include the filter?

-It matters, so we label it.
+It matters.
 The capacity you should follow is the one with a fresh filter installed, because you change the filter with the oil.
 A 'dry' figure (engine fully drained, no filter) runs a little higher.
-We show the with-filter number and say so.
+We do not print either number, so read it off your manual and then fill to the dipstick, which settles the difference for you.

 Can I run a different grade than the recommended one?